cleskowsky/cleskowskyold.github.io/themanagerspath.md

 New hires provide an opportunity to hear about their initial experience with the team.
 What was great?
 What could've been better?

+Jeff is like Sharell and Beth.
+He communicates intent, motivation and gives room to let me figure out a path through the work.
+He's there if / when he's needed and can hop in when necessary. eg Release 4 needed a cross team effort in devtools to get to a rel4 dev cluster from the GUI.